alvinylt/gopher/README.md

 - [Example Log 2](assets/output2.txt)

 Wireshark is used for monitoring the network traffic.
 The initial request is detected as "Request: [Directory List]".
-There are occassionally retransmission of TCP packets and spurious acknowledgement (ACK) signals.
+There are occassional retransmissions of TCP packets and spurious acknowledgement (ACK) signals.

 ![Wireshark](assets/wireshark.png)